Lens capsule: Anatomy

 The lens capsule is a transparent membrane that surrounds the entire lens.
-The capsule is thinnest at the posterior pole with approximate thickness of 3.5 μm.
+Capsule thickness varies depending on an animal's age and species.
+In humans the capsule is thinnest at the posterior pole with approximate thickness of 3.5 μm.
 Average thickness at the equator is 7 μm.
-Anterior pole thickness increases with age from 11-15 μm.
+Anterior pole thickness increases with age from 11 to 15 μm.
 The thickest portion is the annular region surrounding the anterior pole.
-This will also increase with age (from 13.5-16 μm).
+This will also increase with age (from 13.5 to 16 μm).
 The ligaments suspending the lens form attachments in the equatorial area and more so just to the front and back of the equator.
 There are tens of thousands of these ligaments in a mouse lens and for the most part they appear to connect directly to the lens capsule.
 As the lens grows throughout the life of most vertebrates, the capsule is required to grow as well.
 As shown in the accompanying micrographs and diagrams, equatorial cells can have periodic cellular processes penetrating the capsule.

 A thin section showing two feet penetrating into the lens capsule.
 The capsule appears just under 10 microns thick in this micrograph though the apparent thickness will vary with the angle of section cut so the actual thickness may be less.
 Large numbers of small vesicles can also be seen.

 One of the feet and higher magnification.
 Thin pale fibres can be seen within the cytoplasm.